Hippo0o/bg3-mods/ConsoleScriptLoader/README.md

+Useful for loading Lua code in Multiplayer while not having to share the same mods.

-# Load Scripts at from Console
+# Load scripts from SE Console

 from `Data/Mods/` folder: